 Answer: The answer to this question will showcase your personality as a manager.
 You may cite a similar experience.

-In this situation, disregarding the thought that the dispute shall be solved on its own should not be the approach of a manager.
-The manager should debate with each of the members of the team and come out with a sensible and professional outcome that is agreed upon by all of the members.
+In this situation, a manager should not disregard the possibility that the dispute will resolve itself.
+The manager should debate with each of the members of the team and come out with a sensible and professional outcome that is agreed upon by all the members.

 Q #12) As a manager, how do you handle the workload?

-Answer: For handling workload, I set priority for each task that I have in hand.
-I jump into the task that has the urgent priority and once done, move to the lesser critical tasks.
+Answer: For handling workload, I set a priority for each task that I have at hand.
+I jump into the task that has the urgent priority, and once done, move to the lesser critical tasks.
 Also, if I am overburdened, I delegate some work to others.

 Answer: Here you need to describe the tough decisions you took that make you stand apart from others.
 This question can be answered in the following way:

-I was a part of the hiring team for a position in the company I was working at that time.
-After, various interviews, there were two individuals selected for that particular role.
-I had to take the final decision between the two, where one of them turned out to be my friend.
+I was a part of the hiring team for a position in the company I was working.
+After various interviews, there two individuals were selected for that role.
+I had to make the final decision between the two, where one of them turned out to be my friend.
 While going through the feedback from other interviewers and their backgrounds, I found that the other person (who was not my friend) was more apt for the position.

-I had to make the tough decision of choosing the right candidate for the company hence at that time I ignored my friend.
-I would have liked the idea of selecting my friend but I had kept the company’s interest above mine.
+I had to make the tough decision of choosing the right candidate for the company, hence I ignored my friend.
+I would have liked the idea of selecting my friend, but I had kept the company’s interest above mine.

-Later made my friend understand the situation and looked to see if other opportunities suit his skills.
-It was one of the difficult decisions that I took but later it was proved to be the correct one.
-I would not hesitate to take such decisions in the future as well.
+Later made my friend understand the situation and looked to see if other opportunities suited his skills.
+It was one of the difficult decisions that I took, but later it was proved to be the correct one.
+I would not hesitate to make such decisions in the future as well.

 Q #14) How will you give back to this company?